jlee1-made/fixture-graph/README.md

     )
     fixturegraph.show_diagram(config, entities)

-Here's an example showing how to use it in the form of a pytest fixture together with some common patterns used in DDD projects (Repository, Unit of Work):
+Here's an incomplete example showing how to use it in the form of a pytest fixture together with some common patterns used in DDD projects (Repository, Unit of Work):

     @pytest.fixture
     def dot(unit_of_work):